 …he purchased, the Company’s farm in New Netherland above mentioned, with the appurtenances thereof, consisting of a dwelling house, barn, hayrick, land, six cows, two horses and two young Negroes, all in such condition as the aforesaid farm is at present used and occupied under lease by the above mentioned Stuyvesandt, in order to be possessed in full ownership by him… herby does promise to pay or otherwise to make good to the Company a sum of six thousand four hundred guilders…Van Laer, Arnold J. F., New York Historical Dutch Manuscripts, Volume III (Genealogical Publishing Co., Inc.: Baltimore, 1974), p.
 216

-I can find no mention of this Bowery in the records previous to the date of 1660, which is covered elsewhere.
+I can find no other mention of this Bowery in the records previous to the date of 1660, which is covered elsewhere.